unitaryfund/awesome-quantum-community/README.md

 # awesome-quantum-community
-A meta list of quantum technology communities
+A meta list of quantum technology communities.

 Quantum technology is a rapidly growing field with many different diciplines participating to make this tech a reality.
-This also means there is a wide variety of
+This also means there is a wide variety of.

 This is a curated list of up-to-date and active communities involved in the quantum technology space. there are other great awesome lists for [quantum computing](https://github.com/desireevl/awesome-quantum-computing#:~:text=Awesome%20Quantum%20Computing%20Quantum%20computing%20utilises%20quantum%20mechanical,as%20well%20as%20resources%20to%20learn%20about%20them.) and [quantum software](https://github.com/qosf/awesome-quantum-software) if you are looking for those types of resources.